Frequently Asked Questions (F.A.Q.)

 1.3 Confirming Your Registration

-All registered cyclists are sent a Welcome Letter from El Tour headquarters.
-Online registrations receive an email; hard copy registrations receive a letter via US Mail.
-Please allow 2 weeks to process your application.
+All registered cyclists are sent a confirmation email.
+Please allow 2 weeks to process your paper application.
 Click here to view the list of currently registered cyclists; make sure all information is correct.

 1.4 Changing your distance